Blog

 Should travel be charged separately?

 Sometimes.
-The important part is that the model covers the real cost of attending the visit, whether the travel is visible or absorbed elsewhere.
+The key is not whether the travel line is visible, but whether the model covers the real cost of attending the visit.

 Do I need a minimum charge?

 Usually yes.
-Minimums protect low-duration jobs from consuming the same route and admin effort as larger ones.
+Minimums protect low-duration jobs from consuming the same route and admin effort as larger appointments.